ovh/docs/pages/cloud/nutanix/08-upgrade-prismcentral/guide.en-ca.md

 Once an upgrade of one Nutanix software component is needed, let's review all the main steps to apply it.

-**This guide explain the steps to upgrade your Nutanix cluster.**
+**This guide explain the steps to upgrade your Nutanix Cluster.**

 ## Requirements

-- A Nutanix cluster in your OVHcloud account
+- A Nutanix Cluster in your OVHcloud account
 - Access to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca)

 > [!warning]